-The symptoms of borderline personality disorder (BPD) can result in the BP asking for conflicting things or being unable to recognize that the another person cares for them, especially during times of stress.
-A person with BP may be unable to experience conflicting feelings at the same time, and tends to see things in black and white with very little shades of gray.
+The symptoms of borderline personality disorder (BPD) can result in a BP (person with Borderline Personality Disorder) asking for conflicting things or being unable to recognize that another person cares for them, especially during times of stress.
+A BP is often unable to experience conflicting feelings at the same time, and tends to see things in black and white with very little shades of gray.
 As a result, the BP experiences her current feelings as a persistent state of being.

-SET allows friends and loved ones of people with BP to honestly and address the person’s demands, assertions, or feelings, while still maintaining appropriate boundaries.
+SET allows you to honestly and address the BP’s demands, assertions, or feelings, while still maintaining appropriate boundaries.
 It is important to do these steps in order, as each step builds upon the other.

-Support refers to an initial statement which indicates the loved one supports the person with borderline personality.
+‘Support’ refers to an initial statement that indicates you support the person with borderline personality.
 It is a statement that begins with “I” and demonstrates concern and a desire to help.
 It can be anything that establishes a foundation for the relationship or interaction: “I want to try to help you feel better,” “I care about you,” or “I am worried about how you are feeling.”

-The support statement is meant to reassure the BP that the relationship is a safe one, and that her needs matter even during this difficult moment.
+The ‘support’ statement is meant to reassure the BP that the relationship is a safe one, and that their needs matter even during this difficult moment.

-Empathy refers to communicating that the loved one understands what the BP is feeling, and focuses on “you.”
+‘Empathy’ refers to communicating that you, as the speaker, understand what the BP is feeling, and focuses on them – the BP.
 It is not a conveyance of pity or sympathy, but instead a true awareness and validation of the feelings of the BP: “I see you are angry, and I understand how you can get mad at me,” “How frustrating this must be for you.”

 It is important not to tell the BP how she is feeling, but instead put her demonstrated feelings into words.
 The goal is to convey a clear understanding of the uncomfortable feelings she is having and that they are OK to have, thus validating her feelings.
 Without such a statement of empathy, the BP may feel that her feelings are not understood.
 It is important to use feeling words, as in the examples above.